bogdanlungu/learning-python/readme.md

 want to group from the collection.
 The number of possible combinations will be printed.

+## dictionaries.py
+Some useful information about dictionaries.
+Dictionaries are one of the most interesting built-in data type.
+They look like JavaScript object.

 ## drawing.py
 This programs uses Turtle library and draws a circle made out of many squares.